-a.
+- a.
 The application and any supporting papers are reviewed by an authorized Postal Service employee.
 If the mailer is due a refund for services not rendered (as stated in DMM 608), the Postal Service employee completes and witnesses the approval part of PS Form 3533.
-PS Form 3533 is then returned to the mailer for submission to the retail services section for payment.
-Retail Management 146.111 d.
+PS Form 3533 is then returned to the mailer for submission to the retail services section for payment. - b.
+The refund is issued under the provisions of Handbook F-1, 730. - c.
+If the application is not approved, it is returned to the applicant with the supporting papers and an explanatory statement. - d.
 When the amount due the Postal Service because of faulty postage meter mechanical operation is less than \$1, it is not collected.
 When the amount due the customer is less than \$1, it is refunded only on request.